nictuku/wherez/README.md

 Wherez
 ======
-Wherez (Where Zee) lets you register and discover sibling servers in the network based on a shared passphrase.
+Wherez (Where Zee) is a p2p program and library that lets you register and discover sibling servers in the network based on a shared passphrase.
 It uses the Mainline DHT network to advertise its own existence and to look for other nodes that are running with the same passphrase.

-Wherez authenticates sibling peers using an HMAC-based mechanism.
+It authenticates sibling peers using an HMAC-based mechanism.

 Example applications: